 SQL is a short form of Structured Query Language.
-It is a domain-specific language used to design, program the data held in RDBMS (Relational database management system).
+It is a domain-specific language used to design, and program the data held in RDBMS (Relational database management system).
 Specifically, SQL is used in data incorporating relations among entities and variables.

 It is important to note that SQL is not an imperative programming language like BASIC or C. Rather, it is a set-based declarative programming language.
 Further, procedural programming language functionality can be added to this language by extensions to standard SQL.

 In the simplest words, SQL is the language of databases.
-Using SQL, we can insert, update, fetch and delete the data present in the databases.
+Using SQL, we can insert, update, fetch, and delete the data present in the databases.

-The developers resumed working on this language in 1973 after moving to Saint Joes research laboratory.
+The developers resumed working on this language in 1973 after moving to Saint Joes’ research laboratory.
 It was at this time that SEQUEL was changed to SQL due to some trademark issues and underwent testing at customer sites.

-The first practical implementation of SQL that was commercially available, came out in 1979.
+The first practical implementation of SQL which was commercially available, came out in 1979.
 Going further in the milestones, SQL was adopted by ANSI and ISO in 1989 and since then the database language has always continued evolving in the form of its new versions being published at frequent intervals, the most recent being in 2016.

 Syntax and language elements